batty1327/AWS_Projects/README.md

 Launch an AWS EC2 Instance with Amazon linux 2023.

 LEMP Stack is used for this project.
 (LEMP stands for Linux, Nginx, MySQL, PHP.)
-1) Install Nginx using these commands.
+1) Install Nginx (web server) using these commands.
 ```bash
 sudo dnf update //To Install Latest Update
 sudo dnf list | grep nginx